echasnovski/pdqr/README.md

     triangular distribution with very narrow support (1e-8 order of magnitude).
   - **Data frame input** should completely define distribution.
-For “fin” type it should have “x” and “prob” columns for output values and their probabilities.
-For “infin” type - “x” and “y” columns for points, which define piecewise-linear continuous density function.
+For “discrete” type it should have “x” and “prob” columns for output values and their probabilities.
+For “continuous” type - “x” and “y” columns for points, which define piecewise-linear continuous density function.
 Columns “prob” and “y” will be automatically normalized to represent proper distribution: sum of “prob” will be 1 and total